-- 3.6 Of those 206 (57%) non-statutory fees and charges which have increased, this equates to an average of £10.00 in monetary terms (net of VAT), or 4.7% in terms of percentage increase applied. - 3.7 The following services are currently provided with prices on application; - Trinity Arts Centre (except room/theatre hire) - Trade waste services - Private street cleansing work - CCTV services
+- 3.6 Of those 206 (57%) non-statutory fees and charges which have increased, this equates to an average of £10.00 in monetary terms (net of VAT), or 4.7% in terms of percentage increase applied.
+In many cases this is due to inflation being applied at 3.9%, and then adjusted for roundings. - 3.7 The following services are currently provided with prices on application; - Trinity Arts Centre (except room/theatre hire) - Trade waste services - Private street cleansing work - CCTV services